section-engineering-education/engineering-education/content/articles/how-to-load-and-query-a-csv-file-created-with-python-in-ibm-db2-database/index.md

 ![db2location](ibm-demo7.png)

-You can now go ahead and Choose a pricing plan.
-For this tutorial you can go with the Lite option.
+You can now go ahead and choose a pricing plan.
+For this tutorial you can go with the `Lite` option.
 It's a totally free service that doesn't even ask for your credit card information.

 ![db2 lite](ibm-demo8.png)